kus/cs2-modded-server/README.md

 First open terminal and `cd` into the folder where you unzipped the zips i.e.: `cd ~/Downloads` then update the command below with the full path to the repo and run it:

 `rsync -rhavz --exclude "._*" --exclude ".DS_Store" --partial --progress --stats ./addons/ /Users/kus/dev/personal/counter-strike/cs2-modded-server/game/csgo/addons/`

+If you are on Windows, from the [CounterStrikeSharp](https://github.com/roflmuffin/CounterStrikeSharp/releases) with runtime zip, you need to copy the `api`,`bin`, `dotnet` folders from the `/addons/counterstrikesharp` folder to`game/csgo/addons/windows/counterstrikesharp` in this repo.

 ### Enable advertisements